-- 11.5 NOISE The noise at work legislation identifies specific noise levels at which specified action is required and also a general duty to reduce noise levels.
-The noise review in school has not identified any areas or activities as likely to exceed the action levels. - If staff have any questions on noise levels they should initially speak to the Trust Business Manager. - 11.6 SECURITY The academy site has been assessed and security issues are regularly reviewed.
-Details are contained in the Security Policy located in the main office.
-If staff have any questions on Security they should initially speak to the Trust Business Manager. - 11.7 WATER ASSESSMENT An assessment has been completed on the hot and cold water systems and measures have been introduced to manage the risk of legionnaire's disease.
-The academy water assessment is kept in the main office - 11.8 WORKPLACE An inspection of the workplace, buildings/grounds, has been undertaken against the requirements of The Workplace (Health, Safety & Welfare) Regulations 1992 as supplemented by the Education (School Premise) Regulations.
-The Workplace assessment is kept in the main office
+11.5 - NOISE - The noise at work legislation identifies specific noise levels at which specified action is required and also a general duty to reduce noise levels.
+The noise review in school or MAT Central Office has not identified any areas or activities as likely to exceed the action levels.

+If staff have any questions on noise levels they should initially speak to the MAT Operations Team.

+11.6 - SECURITY - The MAT Central Office site and individual school sites have been assessed and security issues are regularly reviewed.
+Details are contained in the Security Policy located in the main academy office.

+If staff have any questions on Security they should initially speak to the MAT Operations Team.

+11.7 - WATER ASSESSMENT - An assessment has been completed on the hot and cold-water systems and measures have been introduced to manage the risk of legionnaire's disease.
+The MAT Central Office water assessment is kept in the main office whilst school specific are kept in each school office.

+11.8 - WORKPLACE - An inspection of the workplace, buildings/grounds, has been undertaken against the requirements of The Workplace (Health, Safety & Welfare) Regulations 1992 as supplemented by the Education (School Premise) Regulations.

+The Workplace assessment is kept in the main school office

-The Trust Business Manager and Local Governing Body also undertakes regular inspections, 3 times a year, to proactively identify defects with the workplace.
+The MAT Operations Team and Local Governing Body also undertakes regular inspections, 3 times a year, to proactively identify defects with the workplace.

 11.8.1-LONE WORKING - It is recognised that, from time to time, it may be necessary for academy staff to work in situations or locations which are remote from other members of staff.
-This will include staff working in the evenings, weekends or during the holiday in the academy on their own.
+This will include staff working in the evenings, weekends or during the holiday in the MAT premises on their own.

-In such circumstances the academy will assess the risk to these individuals and will introduce suitable controls to ensure that all risks are minimised.
-A copy of the procedures introduced to control these risks will be kept in admin office
+In such circumstances the MAT will assess the risk to these individuals and will introduce suitable controls to ensure that all risks are minimised.
+A copy of the procedures introduced to control these risks will be kept in the school and Central Offices.

-Any staff wishing to work outside normal academy hours must have prior agreement/permission from Executive Head teacher/Head of School/Trust Business Manager.
+NB: Any staff wishing to work outside normal academy hours must have prior agreement/permission from Executive Head teacher/Head Teacher/Head of School/MAT Operations Officer